JakeTheRake2478/Aerialsmp.info/README.md

 ## 📦 Installation & Joining

-1. Make sure you're using Minecraft version `1.21.5` Java / Bedrock
+1. Make sure you're using Minecraft version `1.21.5` Or higher on, Java / Bedrock
-2. Add the server IP: `aaerialsmp.aternos.me`
+2. Add the server IP: `aerialsmp.aternos.me`
+3. Add the server PORt: '42865' (if bedrock)
-3. Join our Discord for whitelisting and updates.
+4. Join our Discord for whitelisting and updates.

 ## 🤝 Contributing